 continue past a petrol station.
 At Kronenburg station, at the traffic lights, turn right into Rembrandt weg.

-pass the local shops.
-At the next roundabout, go straight on along Rembrandt weg.
+pass another cluster of local shops.
+At the next roundabout, go straight on, along Rembrandt weg.

 after 800 m the street curves slightly right, approaching the ‘city centre’ of Amstelveen.
 Continue into the central square, Stadsplein.